WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

 Clear your nostrils with a handkerchief or soft tissue paper.
 What do you notice?

-These dirts are some dusts which are in the air and which was removed by the tiny hairs in our nostrils when we were taking in air.
+This dirt is some dust which is in the air and which was removed by the tiny hairs in our nostrils when we were taking in air.

 If you breathe out on a mirror you will notice some tiny drops of water vapour.